How To Spend A Fantastic Weekend In Düsseldorf, Germany

 The farthest location of the sightseeing bus tour is the Aquazoo and Nordpark, where you can also find one of two Japanese Gardens in Düsseldorf.

 Tip: If you visit with kids, I highly recommend hopping off here and take a stroll through the Aquazoo.
 Visit the sharks, and the puffins, and a lot of other mammals, and sea life!

-That´s the place were the Japanese Community of Düsseldorf (by the way, it´s the biggest in Germany, and third in Europe :-o), eats, shop and Japanese visitors stay.
+That’s where the Japanese Community of Düsseldorf (by the way, it’s the biggest in Germany, and third in Europe :-o), eats, shop and Japanese visitors stay.
 We have one of the best Japanese restaurants, sushi shops, and ramen bars.
 You can buy Japanese bread, books, and goods for daily life.

 Bonus Tip: Go to the top of the “Me and All” Hotel* for an impressive view of Düsseldorf from above!
 There is a sky lounge where you can eat, drink, and enjoy a fantastic view of the town!